Farming Village

 National Breed Society Shows

-The handlers and producers taking part in showing the best of breed within the UK at the 2024 Royal Three Counties Show will be:
+The handlers and producers taking part in showing the best of breed within the UK at the 2025 Royal Three Counties Show so far are:

 Sheep